For the most current Athletic Schedules and Rosters.

 Athletic Trainer

-UPMC Sports Medicine in the proud provider of athletic healthcare to the student athletes of North East School District.
+UPMC Sports Medicine is the proud provider of athletic healthcare to the student athletes of North East School District.
 Ms. Erin Terry, MS, LAT, ATC is the certified athletic trainer assigned to NESD.
 Ms. Terry has been with the NESD since returning to Erie in 2002.

 Ms. Terry received her undergraduate degree in Kinesiology with an emphasis in Athletic Training from Pennsylvania State University in State College, Pennsylvania.
 From there, she attended the University of Pittsburgh.
 She served as a graduate assistant athletic trainer while earning her Master’s Degree in Sports Medicine.
 Ms. Terry is certified on both a national and state level by the National Athletic Trainers Association and the Pennsylvania State Board of Medicine and is the Team Leader for the athletic trainers in the Hamot region.